Surferbird News-Links, 10th Edition

 From time to time, I enjoy reading Seth Godin's blog.
 I've been doing some thinking lately about business - the companies we support as consumers and the responsibility of producers to be ethical while creating sustainable practices.
 Here's a succinctly and eloquently written post from his blog on just this subject.

-Well, it’s been a stressful week in my wood – complete with drama and deadlines.
-When life feels especially challenging, I seem to fall back on an earworm that began one evening in Whole Foods.
+Well, it's been a stressful week in my wood - complete with drama and deadlines.
+When life feels especially challenging, I seem to fall back on an earworm that originated one evening at Whole Foods.

 Ooh Child, performed by the Five Stairsteps. (written by Stan Vincent)